fsbolero/website/src/Website/docs/Hosting.md

 Another option is to use a Razor page.
 This is particularly convenient when integrating the application in an ASP.NET Core application written in C#.
 It can also be used with an F# application with [Razor runtime compilation](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/view-compilation?view=aspnetcore-5.0&tabs=visual-studio#enable-runtime-compilation-in-an-existing-project); this was the mode used by the dotnet template until Bolero 0.16.
+Starting with 0.17, it can be used with `--hostpage=razor`.

 Bolero provides the type `IBoleroHostConfig` and a few extension methods on Razor's `Html` to help render components and Blazor JavaScript tags using the configuration from `AddBoleroHost`: